 Taha Al-Washali got his bachelor degree in Civil Engineering from Sana’a University, Yemen.
-He continued his master study in Integrated Water Resources Management and got his master degree from Cologne University of Applied Sciences, Germany.
-In 2014, he then got a PhD scholarship to start his PhD research in IHE-Delft.
+He got his master degree in Integrated Water Resources Management from Cologne University of Applied Sciences, Germany.
 During his bachelor study, he was selected by the Ministry of Water and Environment in Yemen to work in the water sector.
 He then joined the water sector from the first day of his bachelor graduation, and becomes more inspired about water by every day goes by.
 He started as a trainee in a GIZ project, a project engineer at KFW national project, and later became a general director of the projects department in the National Water Supply and Sanitation Authority in Yemen.
-He did several assignments for several international agencies including USAID, WHO and OXFAM.
-Mr. AL-Washali has key contributions including contributions to the Yemeni revised National Water Strategy and Investment Program, and the Yemen Country Profile in the UN-WHO Global Water and Sanitation Assessment Report.
+He did several assignments for several international agencies including GIZ, KFW, USAID, WHO and OXFAM.
+Mr. AL-Washali has several key contributions including contributions to the Yemeni revised National Water Strategy and Investment Program, and the Yemen Country Profile in the UN-WHO Global Water and Sanitation Assessment Report.
 In 2014, he joined academia starting in a project aiming to build the capacity of the Water and Environment Center at Sana’a University.
 Since then, his research interests focus on water supply efficiency, including: water loss assessment, modelling and minimisation, pressure management, leakage control, water meter accuracy, and apparent losses.
 Besides water loss management, interesting research includes real time break-event detection, asset management, and benchmarking (PIs).

 TopicLosses in Water Distribution Networks: a Study on the Assessment of Water Loss and its Components and Sub-Components in Developing Countries